Johanbos/home-assistant-import/README.md

 # Home Assistant Import with SQL scripts

-⚠️ The tool is currently incompatible with Home Assistant 2023.3.x and up.
-See https://github.com/Johanbos/home-assistant-import/issues/94 for more information.

 Hi, welcome to my attempt at importing data into Home Assistant.
 The Goal is to import data from

 - Domoticz with P1/DMSR data (Version: 2020.2 (build 12497) Build Hash: c8f1e167e-modified)